It’s a blackberry… it’s a raspberry… it’s — a loganberry?

 - Fruit ripens early (extends berry-harvest if you are growing blackberry plants & raspberry plants)

 In your yard, you will be able to enjoy a bounty of loganberries between mid- to late-summer.
 Loganberry fruit seeds are smaller than those of both its blackberry and raspberry parents and are soft and not very numerous.
 Berry usage proves to be very versatile — great for fresh-eating, jam, juice, pies, salads, syrup, wine, etc. Loganberries may be used in any recipe that calls for blackberries or raspberries.

 Loganberries store well for a few days in refrigeration and can also be frozen for longer keeping.
-Kids love eating them!
-And with their culinary versatility, “too many berries” will never be an issue, but dyed fingers and face-staining may be unavoidable.
+Kids love eating them, and, with their culinary versatility, “too many berries” will never be an issue – but stained fingers may be unavoidable!

 Loganberry Plant Facts:

 - Loganberry plant canes are very trailing, so support or trellising is highly recommended